 Les chasses aux œufs de Pâques

-Everywhere in France, big egg hunts are organised in castles, museums, amusement parks and even zoos (registration required).
+Everywhere in France, big egg hunts are organised in castles, museums, amusement parks and zoos (registration required).
 A small selection:

 - There is also an egg hunt in the garden of the Champs-Elysées in the presence of many pastry chefs from luxury hotels.